Local SEO

 The ultimate goal is to have the best Google My Business listing.
 For local businesses, it could mean having your business show up on the first page above some of the organic search results.

 To get started, add or claim your business on Google My Business.
-When you create your profile, fill out as much information as possible and upload supplementary photos of your business.
+When you create your profile, fill out as much information as possible and upload additional photos of your business.

-Once your listing is live make sure to encourage your customers to write reviews of their experience on Google My Business.
+Once your listing is live, encourage your customers to write reviews of their experience on Google My Business.
 Each positive review helps to solidify your place in the local market as an authority in your industry.

 Funnls.
 Local